 UC Davis offers a variety of dual medical degree programs through coordination with other graduate school divisions.
 These advanced degrees can couple the M.D. degree to the Ph.D., M.S. and M.A. degree through the Office of Graduate Studies of UC Davis.
-The M.D. degree can also be combined with an M.B.A. through the UC Davis Graduate School of Management or with an M.P.H. degree.
+The M.D. degree can also be combined with an M.P.H. degree through the UC Davis Graduate School of Management.
 Further information on each of these programs can be obtained from the respective Schools.
 Applications for admission to any graduate education program will be coordinated by the Associate Dean for Curricular Affairs, School of Medicine.

 The program leading toward an M.D./Ph.D. degree aims to train physicians to meet, respond to, and solve the broad diversity of problems and dilemmas facing current and future health.
 The field of study for the Ph.D. portion can be completed in any graduate program offered at Davis, extending beyond the traditional biological sciences boundaries. students are strongly encouraged to seek degrees in social sciences and humanities with any faculty of any college or school of the university.